Deferred Action for Childhood Arrivals (DACA)

-The next Informational Forum and Legal Clinic For Immigrant Youth will be held on Saturday, September 21, 2013 at Skagit Valley College, 2405 E College Way, Mount Vernon, 98273 in Angst Hall.
+The next Informational Forum and Legal Clinic For Immigrant Youth will be held on Saturday, January 11, 2014 - STARTS at 8:30 AM - Skagit Valley College, 2405 E College Way, Mount Vernon, 98273 in Angst Hall.
 See Spanish Flyer and/or English Flyer for more information.

 Information in English and Spanish about the upcoming DACA legal clinic.
 Please share with friends and family members!

 Loans are available for up to the $465 DACA filing fee!
 Ask about them!

 Foro informativo y de clínica legal el sábado 14 de junio 2014 - comienza a las 8:30 AM, ¡Venga temprano!
 Favor de hablar con amigos y familia sobre este evento.
 Véase el folleto para más información.

 ¡Los préstamos están disponibles para un máximo de la quota de $ 465 para DACA! ¡Pregunte acerca de ellos el sábado!